 You will then receive a hearing date that you and your spouse will need to attend to officially cancel the separation.

 Once the legal separation is cancelled, all marital property returns to being considered shared property.
 Any child custody arrangements that were created as a part of the separation will be cancelled.

-Working with a family law attorney can help ensure you do every step required for a legal separation or divorce.
+Working with an attorney can help ensure you do every step required for a legal separation or divorce.
 They will handle getting all the paperwork completed and filed, as well as any serving of papers that might be needed.
 Working with an attorney can help ease what can be a very difficult process.